JUDEELRICA/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Wrote a function that prints a string, followed by a new line
+Wrote a function that prints a string, in reverse